Git-Lecture-2025/Assignment-2025/writeups/git-exercises.md

 ```

-## Change Branch History
+## change-branch-history

-Simple rebase of change-branch-hisotyr on the head of hot-bugfix will do since we need the tree to be lienarlized.
+Simple rebase of `change-branch-history` on the head of `hot-bugfix` will do since we need the tree to be linearlized.

 ```
 git checkout change-branch-history
 git rebase hot-bugfix
 ```

-Finally stage,commit and verify to move to the next stage
+Finally stage, commit and verify to move to the next stage

 ```
 git add .